cockroachdb/docs/v19.2/create-changefeed.md

 ---
 title: CREATE CHANGEFEED
-summary: The CREATE CHANGEFEED statement creates a new changefeed, which provides row-level change subscriptions.
+summary: The CREATE CHANGEFEED statement creates a new enterprise changefeed, which provides row-level change subscriptions in a configurable format to a configurable sink.
 toc: true
 ---